7sDream/fontfor/README.md

 - Use [`Fontconfig`][fontconfig-home] library instead of depends on `fc-list` command installed
 - Support preview in shell (powered by [`FreeType`][free-type-home]), no browser needed

-## Deps
+## Dependencies

-This program needs `Fontconfig` and `FreeType` library to run, and some of their deps needs `cmake` to compile, so we need install them first:
+This program needs `Fontconfig` and `FreeType` library to run, and some of their deps needs `cmake` to compile, so we need to install them before compile:

 - macOS: `brew install cmake freetype fontconfig`
 - Linux: Please refer to the docs of your Linux distribution to figure out how to install them